GETTING STARTED

 Health & Safety for Welders

 This module is 15 hours of classroom time that discusses safety specific to the welding industry.
-At the end of this session, a multiple choice test will be given and the applicant needs an average of 70% or higher to pass.
+There is one practice test prior to the final test.
+At the end of this session, a multiple-choice test will be given and the student needs an average of 70% or higher to pass.

 GENERAL WELDING PROGRAM